-Listening of bruits is very important for the patient with atherosclerosis.
-In atherosclerosis, there is a restriction of blood flow due to the buildup of fat cholesterol and other substances in arteries.it is also known as heart disease
+Listening to bruits is very important for the patient with atherosclerosis.
+In atherosclerosis, there is a restriction of blood flow due to the buildup of the fat cholesterol, and other substances in arteries.it is also known as heart disease

 Storage of Stethoscope:

 Make sure to store your stethoscope wisely when you are not using it.

 Proper storage is extremely important in case you want your stethoscope to last long without any errors.

 Follow the following instructions in order to keep your stethoscope safe.

 - Make sure the stethoscope is kept at a normal temperature.
 Extreme hot or cold weather conditions may cause damage to the tubing.